arduino/help-center-content/content/Software and Downloads/IDE Settings/Open-the-Arduino15-folder.md

 1. Open your user folder in Explorer.

 2. Look for a folder with the name `AppData`.
 This folder is hidden by default.
-I newer versions of Windows, you can display hidden items by clicking the **View** tab, and checking _Hidden items_.
+In newer versions of Windows, you can display hidden items by clicking the **View** tab, and checking _Hidden items_.

    ![Enabling hidden files in Explorer on Windows.](img/windows-hidden-files.png)